YuePanEdward/GH-ICP/README.md

 > 15 converge_r  (the iterative termination condition for rotation, unit: degree.
 Only when these two conditions are met at the same time， the algorithm would be seemed as converged)

-> 16 match method (If this value is 1, KM algorithm would be adopted to calculate the correspondence.
+> 16 [key parameter] match method (If this value is 1, KM algorithm would be adopted to calculate the correspondence.
 If this value is 0, traditional nearest neighbor would be used)

-> 17 feature option (If this value is 1, BSC[1] feature would be extracted and used for the feature distance calculation.
+> 17 [key parameter] feature option (If this value is 1, BSC[1] feature would be extracted and used for the feature distance calculation.
 If this value is 2, FPFH feature would be extracted and used for the feature distance calculation.
 If this value is 0, this algorithm would not consider the hybrid metrics and directly use Euclidean metrics instead.)

 > 18 output or not output (If this value is 1, then the point cloud of every four iterations would be output.
 Or there would be no output except for the last one)